spisakt/RPN-signature/index.md

 # A brain-based predictive signature of individual pain sensitivity
 ## *based on the Resting-state Pain susceptibility Network (RPN)*

-Welcome to website of the RPN-signature!
+Welcome to website of the RPN-signature, a resting-state network-based predictive signature of individual pain sensitivity.
+The project is a joint effort of the Predictive Neuroimagiong Laboratory, ([PNI-lab](https://pni-lab.github.io), Tamas Spisak) and the [Bingel-lab](https://www.uk-essen.de/clinical_neurosciences_bingel/) (Ulrike Bingel), University Hospital Essen, Germany.

 **_This site is under construction._**